 The Ada Initiative is a non-profit organization currently employing two staff and half a dozen contractors.
 Our ground-breaking work is only possible with the generous support of people like you.

 What we've accomplished

 Since our founding in early 2011, we've worked with the community on practical, high-impact programs that directly recruit and retain women in open tech/culture.
 Here's what we've accomplished so far:

-- Created AdaCamp conference: AdaCamp is an unconference for women in open tech/culture and their allies that measurably increases women's commitment to open tech/culture. in 2014, we've held AdaCamps in Portland, Oregon and Berlin, Germany, with Bangalore, India soon to come!
+- Created AdaCamp conference: AdaCamp is an unconference for women in open tech/culture that measurably increases women's commitment to open tech/culture. in 2014, we've held AdaCamps in Portland, Oregon and Berlin, Germany, with Bangalore, India soon to come!

 - Made conferences safer for everyone: Produced and encouraged adoption of policies to prevent harassment of women and people of all genders, now used by hundreds of conferences and organizations.

 - Created the Ally Skills Workshop training program: Developed and taught the popular Ally Skills Workshop, which teaches men practical skills for supporting women in open tech/culture.

 - Designed Impostor Syndrome training: Created videos and online exercises to fight Impostor Syndrome, a significant factor holding back women in open tech/culture.

 With your support, we can expand our programs to include:

 - Resources for event organizers: Help organizers reach out to female speakers, attract more women to your event, and broaden your audience in general.